Nevuqe/nqc/sys/contrib/openzfs/README.md

 # Supported Kernels
   * The `META` file contains the officially recognized supported Linux kernel versions.
-  * Supported FreeBSD versions are any supported branches and releases starting from 12.2-RELEASE.
+  * Supported NQC versions are any supported branches and releases starting from 12.2-RELEASE.